Separate names with a comma.

-Discussion in 'ERAS and the NRMP Match' started by JerryMeisterMD, Mar 6, 2010.
+Discussion in 'ERAS, SOAP, and NRMP Match' started by JerryMeisterMD, Mar 6, 2010.

 If you are not in ERAS, you will not be able to scramble with the list anyway.

 I could be wrong, but my impression is that the list comes out on the 15th, which is in fact not this week.

 Furthermore, since you did not participate in ERAS/NRMP, it would be illegal for an applicant in the Match to share this information with you.

 No. I suggest you read previous post about it being illegal to share which programs are unfilled once it is revealed.

 wow what attitude when you're the one who's asking for a favor.